TGAC/grasroots-frictionless-data-schemas/index.md

  * [Plots](https://grassroots.tools/frictionless-data/schemas/field-trials/plots-resource.json)
  * [Treatments](https://grassroots.tools/frictionless-data/schemas/field-trials/treatment-resource.json)

-We are also developing a [cross-platform stand-alone tool](https://github.com/TGAC/grassroots-client-frictionless-data) to extract the data from our Frictionless Data packages into convenient formats for people to use.
+We are also developing a [cross-platform stand-alone tool](https://github.com/TGAC/grassroots-client-frictionless-data) to extract the data from any Frictionless Data packages into convenient formats for people to use.